Elimination Diet

 Fish oil

-When following the baseline exclusion diet, author Robyn Noble advocates supplementation of two 1000mg fish oil capsules after each meal during lactation alongside a daily vitamin and mineral supplement and a flax seed oil supplement9.
+When following the baseline exclusion diet, author Robyn Noble advocates supplementation of two 1000mg fish oil capsules after each meal during lactation alongside a daily vitamin and mineral supplement and a flax seed oil supplement.8

 Omega-3s and vitamin D